 There is hereby established a comprehensive system of regulation of the legal profession in the State of Maine to encourage and promote competent and ethical practice by members of the Maine Bar, and to make these standards known to members of the public, so that they may have confidence in the legal profession in Maine.
 These Bar Rules supplement existing statutory regulation and processes, such as those established in 4 M.R.S. §§ 851 and 858, and the inherent authority of the courts to regulate attorney conduct.
-Attorney regulation includes, but is not limited to, registration, fee arbitration, ethical guidance, and discipline.
+Attorney regulation includes, but is not limited to, license registration, Continuing Legal Education compliance, fee arbitration, ethical guidance, and discipline.